 Compare your logistics and fulfillment metrics against industry standards to identify strengths and areas for improvement. - Showcase Resilience:

-Build strong, collaborative relationships with suppliers and logistics partners to improve reliability and reduce risk.
+Build strong, collaborative relationships with suppliers and logistics partners to improve reliability and reduce disruptions.

 Looking Ahead: Building a Resilient, Scalable Supply Chain

-The e-commerce landscape in 2025 demands a holistic, technology-enabled approach to logistics and fulfillment risk management.
+Addressing ecommerce logistics risk will remain a top priority for founders seeking sustainable growth.
 By embracing AI, enhancing visibility, diversifying suppliers, and embedding sustainability and compliance into your operations, you’ll not only meet investor expectations but also position your business for long-term success.

 Conclusion